nickayl/android-view-slider/README.md

 The customizations depends on the Layout Manager used.
 The default is the `CenteredItemLayoutManager`.

 ### Set the selected view
- In the default centered-view layout manager, this will start the SVS with the selected item at the center.
- An invalid value will throw an Exception.
+The default position is 0 (the first element provided by the adapter).
 ``` kotlin
 viewSlider.selectedItemPosition = 3
 ```

 ### Set custom view animation
-You can set a custom set of animations to be performed when the user starts dragging onto the view:
+You can set a custom set of animations to be performed when the user starts dragging onto the view.
-You can leave the target param of the `ObjectAnimator` to `null`, it will be dynamically set once a view is touched.
+Assign an `ObjectAnimator` instance to the `onStartDragAnimation` and  `onEndDragAnimation`  and leave the target parameter to `null`, becouse it will be dynamically set once a view is touched.
 ``` kotlin
 viewSlider.onStartDragAnimation = ObjectAnimator.ofFloat(null, "translationY", -100f).apply {
 duration = 150 }